mcclure/emily/doc/design/this.md

     | ThisBlank
     | ThisNever
-    | ThisReady
     | CurrentThis of value*value
     | FrozenThis of value*value

-Functions move between states at particular times: t1.
-Everything starts ThisBlank. t2.
-If a ThisBlank closure is assigned to an object inside a declaration, it becomes ThisReady. t3.
-If a ThisReady closure is fetched from an object, it gets CurrentThis'd with this and current=obj. t4.
-If a CurrentThis closure is fetched from an object, the This part gets updated with this=obj. t5.
-If a ThisBlank closure is stored in a scope or object except inside an object declaration, it becomes ThisNever. t6.
-If a CurrentThis closure is stored in a scope or object except inside an object declaration, it becomes FrozenThis.

-Some of these are desirable:
+Functions move between states at particular times:

+1. Everything starts ThisBlank.
+2. If a ThisBlank closure is assigned to a user object x inside a declaration, it becomes CurrentThis(x,x).
+3. If a ThisBlank closure is assigned to a user object x at any other time, it becomes ThisNever.
+4. If a CurrentThis(x,y) closure is assigned to a user object ever, at any time, it becomes FrozenThis(x,y).
+5. When a CurrentThis(a,b) or FrozenThis(a,b) closure is executed, a `this` and a `super` is populated in the scope equal to b. "this" is equal to b.
+When a field is read from `super`, it is fetched from `a.parent` and if it is a CurrentThis(x,y) closure then that closure is converted to CurrentThis(x,b). t6.
+If the interpreter attempts to read a field from a user object z, does not find it, and reads it from the object's parent, if the object is CurrentThis(x,y), then the closure is converted to CurrentThis(x,z).

+Because user code should be able to do anything the interpreter can do, some user methods are available:

 - calling `thisTransplant method` unconditionally resets method to ThisBlank.
-- calling `thisReady method` conditionally does transform t2
-- calling `thisUpdate newThis method` conditionally does transforms t3,t4
+- calling `thisInit newThis method` performs the same transform as assigning `method` to an object at definition time (set a CurrentThis if method is ThisBlank, otherwise freeze).
-- calling `thisFreeze method` conditionally does transforms t5, t6
+- calling `thisFreeze method` does the same transform of assigning `method` to an object at non-definition time (change to ThisNever or FrozenThis, as appropriate).

-- calling `thisState method` should return an enum explaining state, when such a thing exists.
-- calling `thisGet method` should return the bound this (or an error?).
-- calling `thisGetCurrent method` should return the bound current (or an error?).
+- calling `thisUpdate newThis method` performs the same transform as pulling method out of a `super` for `newThis` method (If method is CurrentThis(x,y) make it CurrentThis(x,newThis), otherwise change nothing).

+Any references to "transform" or "conversion" above are non-mutating, by the way.